-Samantha Bise is a poet living in Pennsylvania.
-Most of her writing focuses on community issues, like homelessness, poverty, incarceration, the opioid epidemic, mental illness, and education.
-Her poetry has been published in books and digital anthologies, been performed at local events, and received awards.
-In addition to her writing, Samantha is a college librarian, instructor of English, GED math teacher, and volunteers with various organizations in her community.
-Above all else, she believes in education, giving back to community, and the importance of sharing our truths with each other.
+Samantha Bise is a published and award-winning poet, freelance writer, and educator living in Pennsylvania.
+Most of her writing focuses on community issues, like homelessness, poverty, incarceration, the opioid epidemic, and faith.
+In addition to teaching and writing, Samantha volunteers with various organizations in her community.
+Above all else, she believes humans need their truths to live outside of themselves.
+Writing is one way of accomplishing this.